2025 Women's T20 World Cup EAP Qualifier: Squads

 Ayaka Kato-Stafford was replaced by Mamta Kaswan in Japan's squad after the former was selected for the Australian under-19 team.

 Fiji v Japan series

-Ahead of the qualifier, hosts Fiji played a two-match Twenty20 International (T20I) series against Japan.
+Ahead of the qualifier, the hosts Fiji played a two-match Twenty20 International (T20I) series against Japan.

 Other preparations

 Indonesia played a three-match series against Western Australia to prepare for the qualifiers, which they won by a 3–0 margin.